 Why is it a strange irony?
 Because these are the same people who have a great deal of power to create a great deal of change and actually bring some of these practices into the workplace itself!
 It’s obvious when they look in the mirror they need change AND often they also have a great deal of power at work to also make it happen!

 And you know what – one of these people will likely be you.
 You will either be the employee who doesn’t want to buffer the same amount of strain anymore from work but hasn’t really spoken up about it, or you’re in a position at work to influence the delivery of wellbeing activities, but again hasn’t really spoken up about it OR felt the need to.

 Powerful Employee v/s Powerful Person

 So what goes wrong?
 Well sometimes being a powerful employee and being a powerful person who seeks all their basic needs to be met – and then some enrichment on top – are two different things.
 And this is where by introducing holistic practices into your lifestyle and work you start to create some real change.
 Why?
 Because once you start working with these practices you will no longer be willing to both sacrifice your own health at work to the same degree, nor, if you are in the position to make changes at work will you be willing to turn a blind eye to being able to help yourself and those around you.
-(The mechanisms of this are because the holistic practices actually make you more whole – they literally pull you back into your senses by making you more bodily aware and thus increase your connection to your own feelings and thus natural empathy for others too)